Kurtz1993/go-contacts/README.md

 # Go Contacts

 This is a project that is helping me learn Golang for web development.
-The project consists in a basic REST API and a React UI to consume it.
+The project consists in a basic GraphQL API and a React UI to consume it.

 ## Prerequisites

 In order to be able to run the project you will need to have the following installed:

 - [Node.js](https://nodejs.org)